 While any of us may someday have to quit driving due to safety concerns brought on by age, being advanced in years does not automatically make a person an unsafe driver.
 Nevertheless, driving may become especially difficult for an older person if the normal aging process is exacerbated by disease.

 In the interest of safety, aging drivers and their families need to carefully evaluate the issues involved with automobile use.

 The natural process of aging makes it difficult for some older people to continue driving in a safe manner.
 Often, accompanying medical problems make the situation worse.
 These include:

 - Alzheimer’s disease

-- Vision disorders such as age-related macular degeneration (AMD) and glaucoma
+- Vision disorders such as age-related macular degeneration (AMD)

 - Medication use

 Over time, people with Alzheimer’s disease will likely begin to lose faculties vital for driving, including reflexes, coordination, reaction time, eyesight, hearing, judgment, and the ability to orient themselves.

 Age-related macular degeneration (AMD) is a common eye disease that causes deterioration of the macula, the tissue located in the central part of the retina.